-(Last Updated on : 26/02/2013)
+(Last Updated on : 24/06/2013)

 Costumes of Jammu and Kashmir

 descendants who lived in this region, interacted with various prosperous civilisations like the famous Greeks, the Romans and the Persians.
-Such influences of its cultural ethos and tradition coupled with the climatic factors find a reflection in the attires of its people.
+Such influences on its cultural ethos and traditions coupled with the climatic factors find a reflection in the attires of its people.
 Most of the garments are made of wool, silk

-Costumes of Kashmir for Men
+Costumes of Jammu and Kashmir for Men

-.
-Turbans are common among Muslim men.
-Skull caps are prevalent, especially among the peasants and the Karakuli or fur skull caps with the Pashmina shawls
+are common among Muslim men.
+Skull caps are prevalent, especially among the peasants and the Karakuli and fur skull caps with the Pashmina shawls

 worn by men often symbolise royal lineage.
 The Pashmina shawls are made from traditional woollen textiles which are obtained from mountain goat.
 Intricate work is done on both sides of these shawls.
-The special Kashmiri embroidery work, Kasida, is done in such a manner that the patterns appear in a uniform manner on both sides of the fabric.
+The special Kashmiri embroidery work, Kasida, is done in such a manner that the patterns appear on both sides of the fabric uniformly.
 The Pashmina belts and Kamarbands are common too.
 The Muslim men wear lace-free shoes known as Gurgabis.
 Brocade, camel hair and cashmere are the main elements that are used in the making of coats and fleece for men.

-Costumes of Kashmir for Women
+Costumes of Jammu and Kashmir for Women

 wear their Pherans long, stretching up to their feet with narrowed down sleeves.
 Often, the Pherans are wrapped tightly by a piece of creased cloth called Lungi.
-The Hindu women wear a headdress called the Taranga, stitched to a suspended cap and it narrows down at the back, towards the heels.
-The Taranga is an integral part of the wedding attire among Hindus.
-Elaborate Zari embroideries or floral patterns around the neck and the pockets are a prominent feature of a Muslim woman`s Pheran.
+The Hindu women wear a headdress called Taranga, stitched to a suspended cap and it narrows down at the back, towards the heels.
+Taranga is an integral part of the wedding attire among Hindus.
+Elaborate Zari embroideries or floral patterns around the neck and the pockets are prominent features of a Muslim woman`s Pheran.
 Brocade patterns adorn their long sleeves.

 Kashmiri Accessories for Women

 and bangles are widely used apart from the use of ornamentation in clothing.
-Silver jewellery is popular among the Muslim women and they adorn themselves with neckpieces, bracelets and heavily bejewelled chains.
+Silver jewellery is popular among Muslim women and they adorn themselves with neckpieces, bracelets and heavily bejewelled chains.
 Dejharoos or golden pendants are worn by the Hindu women.
 These Dejharoos comprise two decorative gold pendants which are suspended through gold chains or silk threads.
-It is symbolic of a womans married status among the Kashmiri Pandits.
+It is symbolic of a woman`s married status among the Kashmiri Pandits.

-Costumes of Ethnic Groups of Kashmir
+Costumes of Ethnic Groups of Jammu and Kashmir

-are tribes residing amidst the hilly topography of Jammu
+residing amidst the hilly topography of Jammu

-, residents of Jammu, is the second-largest group of ethnic tribes inhabiting in Kashmir
+is the second-largest group of ethnic tribes inhabiting in Kashmir

 .
 The members of this tribe are mostly shepherds.
-The Gujjar women are dressed in loose sleeved tunics coupled with baggy salwars.
+Gujjar women are dressed in loose sleeved tunics coupled with baggy salwars.
 They cover their head by an elaborate headgear, akin to the ones worn by the women in Turkish villages.

 Costumes of Ladakh

-The costumes of the inhabitants of the Ladakh
+Costumes of the inhabitants of Ladakh

 region of Jammu and Kashmir deserve special mention because of their extraordinary variety.
 Kuntops are woollen gowns worn by women.
-It is accompanied by a Bok, a brightly decorated shawl that can aid in carrying packages and even children.
-The men wear Goucha, a woollen robe made of sheep skin fixed at the neck.
+It is accompanied by Bok, a brightly decorated shawl that can aid in carrying packages and even children.
+Men wear Goucha, a woollen robe made of sheep skin fixed at the neck.
 It is wound at the waist by a bright sash called Skerag.
 It extends to about 2 m in length and 20 cm in breadth.
 The Skerag serves as an enclosure for the Ladakhi men to carry their bare essentials.
 Men in Ladakh wear velvet multi-hued caps while the women adorn turquoise

-It has been observed that over the years, the people of Jammu and Kashmir have adopted the dressing style and habits of the west as well as those of other regional Indian cultures.
+It has been observed that over the years, the people of Jammu and Kashmir have adopted the dressing styles and habits of the west as well as those of other regional Indian cultures.
 This is noticed primarily among the men who have appropriated the western attire to a great extent.
 The saree